spacemanspiff2007/HABApp/_doc/interface_openhab.rst

 .. code-block:: yaml

     # Philio PST02A
-    zwave:device:controller:node3:  &PST02A  # <-- this creates the anchor with the name PST02A
+    zwave:device:controller:node3:  &PST02A  # <-- this creates the anchor node with the name PST02A
       4: 99     # Light Threshold
       5: 8      # Operation Mode
       7: 20     # Customer Function

-    zwave:device:controller:node5: *PST02A  # <-- this references the anchor with the name PST02A
+    zwave:device:controller:node5: *PST02A  # <-- this references the anchor node PST02A
     zwave:device:controller:node6: *PST02A
     zwave:device:controller:node7:
-      <<: *PST02A   # <-- this references the anchor in merge mode
+      <<: *PST02A   # <-- this references and inserts the content (!) of the anchor node
-      4: 80         #     and overwrites parameter 4
+      4: 80         #     and then overwrites parameter 4

 *Log output*